okbob/plpgsql_check/README.md

 The profiler can be activated by calling function `plpgsql_check_profiler(true)` and disabled by calling same function with `false` argument (or with literals `on`, `off`).

+The plpgsql_check should be initialized before any plpgsql function is executed.
+Only early initialization ensures correct work of profiler and tracer.
+When you doesn't use `shared_preloaded_libraries`, you can use command `load 'plpgsql_check'` instead.

 When plpgsql_check is initialized by `shared_preload_libraries`, another GUC is available to configure the amount of shared memory used by the profiler:
 `plpgsql_check.profiler_max_shared_chunks`.
 This defines the maximum number of